From underground caves to brewery tours, Yorkshire is packed full of awesome days out, even on rainy days…

 Melty, gooey, creamy and distinctly yummy, who wouldn’t want to spend the day surrounded by chocolate?
 And what better excuse than a rainy day in Yorkshire?
 Learn about the exotic origins of this much-loved treat, how it wound its way from the rainforests of Central America to the cobbled streets of York, and which Yorkshire families turned this sweet treat into a successful business – does Rowntree’s ring a bell?
 And of course, no tour would be complete without a few demonstrations and a cheeky tasting or two.

 Standedge Tunnel, Standedge Tunnel Waters Road, Marsden, Huddersfield, West Yorkshire, HD7 6NQ.
 Tickets cost £5.50 for adults or £4.50 for children for the short boat trip.
-The 2-hour boat trip is only available to adults and costs £22.50.
+The 2-hour boat trip is £28 per person.

 North Yorkshire Moors Railway

 How would you like to journey through 24 miles of stunning Yorkshire countryside from the comfort of a warm, vintage railway carriage?
 A trip on one of the North Yorkshire Moors Railway’s six steam locomotives is a truly magical day out.
 You’ll find yourself transported back to a bygone era, filled with puffing steam trains, heritage carriages and quaint liveries.
 Gaze out of the window at the wonderful countryside, stop off at old-world railway stations (you may recognise some of them from film and TV) and even enjoy afternoon tea as you travel.
 Now that beats a soggy picnic, doesn’t it?